prasunanand/prasunanand.github.io/about.md

 permalink: /about/
 ---

+Hi, I am Prasun.
+I work as a software engineer at [Quansight](https://www.quansight.com/).
+Currently I am working on the [Pytorch](https://pytorch.org/) library.

-Hi, I am Prasun and I am involved with different open-source projects aimed at super fast Scientific Computing on Ruby and D. I am a huge supporter of Open-source software and love Bioinformatics.
-I am highly motivated to bring Scientific Computing to Ruby.
+I am a huge supporter of Open-source software and love Bioinformatics.
+I am involved with different open-source projects aimed at super fast Scientific Computing on Python, Ruby and D.

-I work as a Software Architect at Modak Analytics Software.
-Here, I am responsible for building Genome scan tools optimized for GPU clusters, targetted for Big Pharma.
+I briefly worked as a Software Architect at Modak Analytics Software where I was leading the Genomics team.
+Here, I was responsible for building Genome scan tools optimized for GPU clusters, to aid pharmaceutical companies study large-scale genomics data.
+I built a strong team from the ground up and set up collaborations with some of the top research organisations in India and around the world.

 I am an active member of the [Genenetwork](https://github.com/GENENETWORK) team with University of Tennessee Health Science Center, building
 `Faster-LMM-D`, a GWAS tool for HPC devices.
 Faster_LMM_D supports Linear Mixed Models.
 Bayesian Sparse Models are on the way.
 Faster_LMM_D has